aw/picolisp-unit/README.md

 # Testing

-This library has its own set of tests.
+This testing library has its own set of tests (hehe).
 You can use those as examples as well.
 To run them type:

     ./test.l